Global - Credentials

 - Edit - edit the selected credential

-- Clone — create a copy of the selected credential
+- Clone - create a copy of the selected credential.
+The copy gets its own identifier, so changing it afterwards does not affect the original

 - Copy Id to clipboard - copy the internal credential identifier (GUID) to the clipboard